No products in the cart

 Description

-The activin receptor promotes sperm development and boosts muscle mass.
-ACE-031, a soluble protein comprising the type IIB activin receptor (ACVR2B) and the immunoglobulin G1-Fc (IgG1-Fc), is capable of a similar role by binding and inactivating myostatin, a protein that hampers muscle growth.
+ACE-031 is a soluble protein comprising the type IIB activin receptor (ACVR2B) and the immunoglobulin G1-Fc (IgG1-Fc), and has been studied for its potential in binding and inactivating myostatin, a protein that hampers muscle growth.
 This has therapeutic potential towards the treatment of muscle-wasting disorders and neuromuscular conditions such as Duchenne Muscular Dystrophy (DMD) and certain cancers such as those of the prostate or colorectal regions and lipid storage and bone metabolism.

 Specifications